allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 for more smooth transitions.

 The algorithm could behave more predictively considering the trend in history, or could otherwise restrain from making rapid decisions.
-There's no easy answer which approach to take.
+There’s no easy answer which approach to take.

 As we keep monitoring how the system behaves over time, we will have more samples to improve the algorithm or leave it as it is.

 For now, we have greatly improved the adaptivity of the system to lags and uneven load across data centers.

-Further tuning is possible, but we've already seen great improvement by deploying the algorithm in current form.
+Further tuning is possible, but we’ve already seen great improvement by deploying the algorithm in current form.

 The implementation details are available on github [^6], as Hermes and many other tools are Open Source [^7].
 Feel free to contribute or share your comments below.